 - Indiana National Guard

 - The Armed Forces Vocational Aptitude Battery (ASVAB) Test - is an exam that is administered to newly-entering members of the military in order to assess their aptitude for various skills and subject matters.
-This website provides an ASVAB practice test with sample questions designed to emulate the official ASVAB questions.
-All of our ASVAB tests are 100% free to take.
-If you're interested in joining the military, or if you already have and you would like some ASVAB practice simply navigate through the ten sections on the home page of our website and take the tests as often as you'd like.
-The practice ASVAB test consists of ten sections.
+These two websites, Study.com and ASVAB Practice Test Online. com, provide an ASVAB practice test with sample questions designed to emulate the official ASVAB questions.
+All of their ASVAB tests are 100% free to take.
+If you're interested in joining the military, or if you already have and you would like some ASVAB practice check out these sites as they have great resources and practice tests - the practice ASVAB test consists of ten sections.

 - USAF Band - If you are an accomplished musician between the age of 18 and 39 and desire to help make a difference with your music, join the United States Air Force Band!
 Once you complete basic training and arrive at the USAF Band you are awarded the rank of Tech Sergeant (E-6)!!
 Check out this career as it is both fulfilling and fun!